TACTICAL EDGE DOCTRINE

 We do not trade constantly.

-We do not trade because something might happen.
+We do not trade out of boredom.

-We wait for A plus conditions:
+We wait for alignment.

 • Clear levels